opus1993/pubrepo/content/post/LearningR/index.md

 ![R-Studio Education: Beginners](https://education.rstudio.com/learn/beginner/feature-mtsalsa-750.jpg)

-See the University of British Columbia's [stat545.com](https://stat545.com/) for more content on on project organization, data preparation, and communication.
+See the University of British Columbia's [stat545.com](https://stat545.com/) for more content on project organization, data preparation, and communication.
 These have a profound effect on the quality and credibility of an analysis.

 ![stat545.com](https://stat545.com/assets/stat545-logo.png)